MerkulovDaniil/hse25/homework.md

     * 🎧 headphones
     * 💻 laptops

-    The company’s production facilities are such that if we devote the entire production to headphone covers, we can produce 5000 of them in one day.
+    The company's production facilities are such that if we devote the entire production to headphone covers, we can produce 5000 of them in one day.
 If we devote the entire production to phone covers or laptop covers, we can produce 4000 or 2000 of them in one day.

-    The production schedule is one week (6 working days), and the week’s production must be stored before distribution.
+    The production schedule is one week (6 working days), and the week's production must be stored before distribution.
 Storing 1000 headphone covers (packaging included) takes up 30 cubic feet of space.
 Storing 1000 phone covers (packaging included) takes up 50 cubic feet of space, and storing 1000 laptop covers (packaging included) takes up 200 cubic feet of space.
 The total storage space available is 1500 cubic feet.

-    Due to commercial agreements with Lyzard Corp has to deliver at least 6000 headphone covers and 4000 laptop covers per week to strengthen the product’s diffusion.
+    Due to commercial agreements with Lyzard Corp has to deliver at least 6000 headphone covers and 4000 laptop covers per week to strengthen the product's diffusion.

     The marketing department estimates that the weekly demand for headphones covers, phone, and laptop covers does not exceed 15000, 12000 and 8000 units, therefore the company does not want to produce more than these amounts for headphones, phone, and laptop covers.